SravyaGeethikaSala/MyFirstRepo/README.md

 # Myfirstrepo

 Sravya Geethika Sala
-I would like to visit seoul
+I would like to visit seoul someday